aosoft/Xamarin.Forms.Unity/README.md

 ## About

-Xamarin.Forms Platform implementation for Unity Game Engine.
+Xamarin.Forms Platform implementation for Unity Game Engine (Unity3D).
-This project contains source code of Xamarin.Forms 2.4.0-pre3.
+This project contains source code of Xamarin.Forms 2.4.0.

 ## Requirements